TirantW/CardGameEngine/README.md

 In Player.java can you get method like drawCard, getCards, getCardDeck.
 These are the method that every player in a card game uses to play.
 Most of the card games needs these methods to play.

+To begin with:

+1. Initializing a Card object.

+2. Add som rules from class Rules.